Article first published December 2017, updated June 2019

-What is the first thing that comes to mind when you think of email personalization?
-I bet you thought of inserting a first name into the subject line.
-Although this is a good strategy, there’s much more you can do with personalization.
+What’s the first thing that comes to mind when you think of email personalization?
+Although the first thing that comes to mind is likely inserting a subscriber’s first name into the subject line, there’s much more you can do with personalization.

 Personalization includes an array of awesome, data-driven techniques that bring in substantial ROI.
 These techniques include making recommendations based on past purchases, using dynamic content to fit consumer preferences, showing an understanding of purchasing history, and taking advantage of data to promote compelling offers.